udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     Template files can be stored and managed similarly to source code, using a repository.
 This provides a central archive with version control.

     Each template file can be parameterized.
-These parameters can be used to control details which vary between each deployment, including the deployment footprint (size and number of VMs, etc).
+These parameters can be used to control details which vary between each deployment, including the deployment footprint (size and number of VMs, etc.).
 Parameters are specified using parameter files, which are specified together with the template itself at deployment time.
 These parameter files can also be stored in source control.
 This allows the same template to be used for different environments, by using a different parameter file to tailor each deployment.

 14. **Design:** How can the Cloud Governance team track where their best-practices reference implementations are deployed, and manage updates to those deployments?